 The Fund has also entered into an operating lease from a party outside of State government for office equipment which contains a cancellation provision and is subject to annual appropriation.
 In the normal course of business, operating leases are generally renewed or replaced by other leases.
 Operating leases are generally payable on a monthly basis.
-For the year ended June 30, 2010, expenses under these leases were approximately \$31,913.
+For the year ended June 30, 2012, expenses under this lease was approximately \$31,589.